Considerations when using zero-ETL integrations with Amazon Redshift - Amazon Redshift

 • The destination database is read-only.
 You can't create tables, views, or materialized views in the destination database.
 However, you can use materialized views on other tables in the target data warehouse.

 • Materialized views are supported when used in cross-database queries.
 Refreshing materialized views with data replicated from zero-ETL integrations leads to a full refresh of the view.
-Incremental refresh, automatic query rewriting, autorefresh, and automated materialized views are not supported.
-For information about creating materialized views with data replicated through zero-ETL integrations, see Creating materialized views with replicated data.
+For most zero-ETL integrations, incremental refresh, automatic query rewriting, autorefresh, and automated materialized views are not supported.
+However, incremental and auto refresh are supported for zero-ETL integrations from DynamoDB.
+For information about creating materialized views with data replicated through zero-ETL integrations, see Querying replicated data with materialized views.

 • You can query tables only in the target data warehouse that are in the Synced state.
 For more information, see Metrics for zero-ETL integrations.